TheSkimm is an interesting case.

 Allow me to explain what happened.

 I opened their homepage and subscribed to their free newsletter.
-The moment I received the “welcome email”, I immediately scanned it for a mention of the referral program.
+Then I checked my Inbox, and the moment I received the “welcome email”, I immediately scanned it for a mention of the referral program.

 It was right there, but something was different.

-As you see, the Skimm’bassadors program is “gated”.
-For someone to get access to it, they have to make successful referrals (10 successful referrals, to be precise).
+As you see, the Skimm’bassadors program is “gated” and that’s its power.
+For someone to get access to it, they have to make successful referrals.

 Note: If you subscribe to TheSkimm’s free newsletter, you’ll see that their “welcome email” includes all the elements of .

-Many of you would think that “gating” access to an ambassador program would discourage a lot of people from referring to new subscribers.
+Many of you would think that “gating” access to an ambassador program (or even programs) would discourage a lot of people from referring to new subscribers.

 It’s true, but that doesn’t mean it’s a bad thing.